gridcoin-community/Gridcoin-Site/wiki/faq.md

 Some context: CPIDs are IDs assigned to you by BOINC projects based on your e-mail address and publish user stats by CPID (which Gridcoin uses to calculate your rewards).
 When you first attach to a project, it gives you a CPID (so all projects will have different ones).
 Your BOINC client then picks the oldest CPID and tells the projects to use it going forward.

-This probably usually resolves itself, but you can help it along by doing the following:
+This usually resolves itself, but you can help it along by doing the following:
 1. Go to BOINC's advanced view (view  (in menu) -> advanced view)
 2. Go to "projects" tab
 3. For each project, click on the project and select "no new tasks" on the left